TharunKumarReddyPolu/Graduate-Market-Place/README.md

 ```

 ### 5. Woohoo!
 You are ready for the first contribution 🌝
-Once you are done with the above steps, you are ready to contribute to the `Graduate-Market-Place` project code.Add `new features` or Check out the `issues` tab of the `original repository` and solve them.
+Once you are done with the above steps, you are ready to contribute to the `Graduate-Market-Place` project code.
+Add `new features` or Check out the `issues` tab of the `original repository` and solve them.
 Once you are done with your changes, submit your precious efforts with a `pull request`.

-### 6. Working with the project 📦📥
+### 6. Working with the project 🧑‍💻👩‍💻

-To get started with the project set up, run the follow commands:
+To get started with the project setup, run the following commands:
 ```bash
   # navigate to the virtual environment "gmp_env"
   cd gmp_env